How to Remove Gel Nail Polish Without Destroying Your Nails

 Douse cotton balls in 100 percent acetone and place one on each nail.
 According to Allure, the cotton balls hold more remover than pads and better fit the nail shape to make removing gel polish go faster.
 Then wrap each finger in a three-inch square of foil.
 This will hold the acetone-soaked cotton on the nail and keep the solution from evaporating, Soon explains.

-03 Summer Items You Need To Throw Out Right Now Shutterstock 1149888251
+03 Summer Items You Need to Throw Out Right Now shutterstock 1149888251

 Wait at least ten minutes